-Thanks to a “seed” grant from the Delta Foundation, our newest program, the Social Enterprise Program, launched in 2017.
-This program was created as a “final step” in our educational programs.
-Participants must have completed both the Youth Gardening and Leaf Out Programs to qualify for the Social Enterprise Program.
+Thanks to a “seed” grant from the Delta Foundation, our newest program, the Enterprise Internship Program, launched in 2017.
+This program was created as a “next step” from our Leaf Out Program.
+Participants must have completed both the Youth Gardening and Leaf Out Programs to qualify for the Enterprise Internship Program.

 Through the help of community volunteers, these young entrepreneurs learn business plan writing, financial management and planning, product development, surveying, and many other important aspects of creating and running a successful business.

-Our SEP entrepreneurs have successfully developed a gardener’s Barrier Lotion Stick.
+In 2017, our EIP entrepreneurs successfully developed and manufactured a gardener’s Barrier Lotion Stick.
 It is made with all-natural ingredients and provides deep moisturizing with barrier qualities to keep dirt out and moisture in.
 It is being sold at LYG (907 S Lincoln Ave) and at cloz to home in downtown Loveland.
 In 2018, our interns will work in the greenhouse and gardens on the production business.